quantum-engineering-polito/CourseNotes/content/QCM Physics/11_Flying Electron Qubit/Flying Electron Qubit.md

 }
 $$

-We want to represent the qubit geometrically and to do this we need to decrease the number of parameters fortunately not all 4 values above are independent:
+We want to represent the qubit geometrically and to do this we need to decrease the number of parameters.
+Fortunately not all 4 values above are independent:

 $$
 \ket{\psi} = r_{\alpha} e^{i\phi_{\alpha}}\ket{0}+r_{\beta} e^{i\phi_{\beta}}\ket{1}